davidanastasiu/tsda/README.md

 ```
 Similarly, Create meta data .jsonl files for each variant.

-Navigate to `tsda/InternVL/internvl_chat/shell/internvl3.0/2nd_finetune/` and configure paths or make any changes if needed in all the scripts starting with "ft_"
+Navigate to `tsda/InternVL/internvl_chat/shell/internvl3.0/2nd_finetune/` and configure paths or make any changes if needed in all the scripts starting with "ft_".

 Note: Use the default hyper parameters for optimal training and performance.